fmaguire/publications/README.md

     Chambouvet_et_al_2014 : Diverse molecular signatures for ribosomally ‘active’ Perkinsea in marine sediments - BMC Microbiology
     Smith_et_al_2014 : A Balloon-Based Payload for Exposing Microorganisms in the Stratosphere (E-MIST) - Gravitational and Space Research

+2015/
+    Chambouvet_et_al_2015: Cryptic infection of a broad taxonomic and geographic diversity of tadpoles by Perkinsea protists - Proceedings of the National Academy of Sciences
 ```